pactus-project/PIPs/PIPs/pip-31.md

 All parameters for calculating the fee are configurable.
 However, we recommend the following configurations:

-For most validators, we suggest setting the daily limit to `0 bytes` and the fixed fee to `0.01 PAC`.
+For most validators, we suggest setting the unit price to `0 PAC` and the fixed fee to `0.01 PAC`.
 This configuration eliminates the consumption fee, meaning these validators will only apply the fixed fee.

 For validators with good resources, we recommend setting the daily limit to `280 bytes`,